FindMySchool LogoFindMySchool

 The tone is purposeful rather than performative.
 There is evidence of structured classroom practice, including consistent use of modelling routines described as “I do, we do, you do”, plus a deliberate approach to retrieval at the start of lessons to strengthen recall.
 For families, the implication is straightforward: children who respond well to clear structure and predictable expectations are likely to settle more quickly, particularly if they have found inconsistent standards challenging elsewhere.

-At GCSE level, the academy’s latest FindMySchool ranking places it 3,419th in England and 32nd in Leeds for GCSE outcomes (FindMySchool ranking based on official data).
-This indicates performance below England average, placing it within the lower 40% of secondary schools in England on this measure.
+At GCSE level, the academy’s current FindMySchool ranking places it 3,697th out of 3,895 in England for GCSE academic outcomes and 29th in Leeds for local secondary outcomes (FindMySchool ranking based on official data).
+This indicates performance below England average on this measure.

 The practical interpretation for parents is that outcomes are not a headline strength at present, but progress is not collapsing either.
 If your child’s priority is a higher-attaining peer group and consistently strong GCSE grades, this is the area to interrogate carefully in conversation with the academy.
 If your priority is a school rebuilding culture, routines, and curriculum coherence, the picture is more encouraging.